Mvellimana/ME396P-Final-Project/README.md

 ### Creating a Music Player GUI
 The goal is to create a GUI that can control the audio input and output (with play, pause , resume buttons) and to display an animated sheet music that highlights the notes that are currently played.

+## Music Play GUI Functionalities
+GUI contains load, play, pause, resume and 'play generated music' buttons.
+Load - Opens a dialog box to select desired input audio wav file.
+And once selected, converts it to sheet music.
+Play - Plays the input audio file, while displaying the sheet music that shows the notes being played
+Pause - Pauses input audio file
+Resume - Resume input audio file
+Play Generated Music - Plays output midi music file

+## Repository Structure
+ * Music_Player.py - Main script to run, produces a gui to convert audio input file to sheet music and midi file.
+(Change directory in script to wav_to_sheet folder based on your local directory)
+ * wav_to_sheet folder - contains all files required to run wav_to_sheet.py script, that is used by Music_Player.py scipt to produce sheet music
+ * play_main.py - Scipt to run output midi file in internal device
+ * play_external.py - Scipt to run output midi file in external device

 ## Dependancies :
  - [Tkinter](https://docs.python.org/3/library/tkinter.html): to create the music player interface
  - [Pygame](https://www.pygame.org/wiki/about): to control audio file